 Vial Handling Notes

-• Always inspect the powder before reconstitution.
-It should appear as a fine white cake or powder with no visible contamination.
+• Check the powder before mixing.
+It should be a fine white cake with no visible contamination.

 --- For research use only.
 Not medical advice.